 The purpose of the national program is to provide useful knowledge about the corona pandemic, both now and in the case of future pandemics, to improve preventions, diagnostics and treatments of viral disease, provide a clearer real-time overview of the pandemic, integrate data across technologies and research domains, and create better predictive models.

-Launched through an open call for proposals, the program contains 67 projects within nine research areas, studying COVID-19 at the molecular, cellular, patient, population and environmental level.
+Launched through an open call for proposals, this first phase of the program contains 67 projects within nine research areas, studying COVID-19 at the molecular, cellular, patient, population and environmental level.

-To enable synergies, the projects will be connected to each other, leverage the SciLifeLab infrastructure, and contribute to open data as well as the national COVID-19 data portal.
+To enable synergies, the projects are connected to each other, leverage the SciLifeLab infrastructure, and contribute to open data as well as the national COVID-19 data portal.
 The projects are funded with a total of 50 MSEK from Knut and Alice Wallenberg Foundation.
-In addition, the SciLifeLab board has decided to allocate 12 MSEK of national SciLifeLab funding, for coordinating the program and connecting it with the SciLifeLab infrastructure.
-The national funding has now been utilized to, among other things, fund a call for needs within the program.
+In addition, the SciLifeLab board decided to allocate 12 MSEK of national SciLifeLab funding, for coordinating the program and connecting it with the SciLifeLab infrastructure.
+A program-specific call was launched in June 2020 for this purpose.

-Each research area has been appointed a scientific lead and coordinator, who promote collaboration and data sharing within the area, and help to form links within the entire program, and to SciLifeLab’s infrastructure, data management support and the COVID-19 program management.
+Each research area was appointed a scientific lead, and a coordinator, who promote collaboration and data sharing within the area, and help to form links within the entire program, and to SciLifeLab’s infrastructure, data management support and the COVID-19 program management.

 In March 2020, SciLifeLab launched a national call for researchers nationwide, to create a comprehensive program to combat the coronavirus pandemic.
 A total of 285 proposals were submitted, with applicants ranging from several Swedish universities and hospitals, and other organizations both in Sweden and abroad.
 The SciLifeLab management group and experts in the field reviewed all proposals and approved 67 for funding.

-The projects will be funded with a total of 50 MSEK from Knut and Alice Wallenberg Foundation.
-Furthermore, the SciLifeLab board has allocated 12 MSEK for coordination of the program and connecting it with the SciLifeLab infrastructure, to further strengthen the effects of the initiative.
+The projects was funded with a total of 50 MSEK from Knut and Alice Wallenberg Foundation.
+Furthermore, the SciLifeLab board allocated 12 MSEK for coordination of the program and connecting it with the SciLifeLab infrastructure, to further strengthen the effects of the initiative.

 Besides scientific impact, the evaluation criteria considered were relevance and impact on tackling the COVID-19 pandemic, opportunities created by the SciLifeLab community, possibility to form synergies and collaborations, commitment to open data and real-time updates of progress.